ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``animDict`` (``string``) -- Animation dictionary

-  * You can read more about animations dicts and names here: :doc:`animtypes`
+  * You can read more about animations dicts and names here: :doc:`things/animtypes`

 **Returns:**